 "The Tortoise and the Hare" isn't a true story.
 It's not even based on one.
 Take away AOL, Starbucks, and Amazon ... and David's pretty average.
 But that's crazy talk.
 You don't compare the batting average of a singles hitter with that of a slugger.

-The fact is, David's kamikaze style does appear to work over the long run.
+The fact is, David's kamikaze style works over the long run.
 And not just in the '90s.
 A few years back, David launched a new Rule Breakers newsletter to see if he could find this decade's great growth stories.
 How's he going to do it?
 He starts with a six-point checklist:

 - Top dog and first-mover in an important, emerging industry?